 The Board's paramount objectives in its investment decisions are to achieve safety of principal and optimal total return.
 When appropriate to fulfill its fiduciary duties to achieve those objectives, the Board will consider, among any other relevant prudential factor, applicable sustainability factors in evaluating investment managers and making investment decisions.
 Such factors include but are not limited to: (1) corporate governance and leadership factors (i.e. diversity, equity, and inclusion, board diversity, executive pay, conflicts of interest); (2) environmental factors (i.e. climate change, disclosure of climate risk information, thermal coal exposure, water and waste management, energy efficiency); (3) social and human capital factors (i.e. labor relations, supply chain management, consumer health and safety, data protection and privacy).
+The CIO and Investment Staff, in conjunction with its Investment Consultant, will perform periodic evaluations and strategic tracking of these factors.
 The CIO and Investment Staff are authorized to request information relevant to these factors from prospective or current investment managers.
 When consistent with its fiduciary duty, the Board may use active ownership strategies to promote consideration of ESG factors.